temenostech/temenos-platform-documentation/docfx_project/home/techguides/environment-basic-operations.md

 ![export](./images/button-export.png) **Exporting** the database:

-By clicking the "Export database" button a zip file will be generated in the sftp.cloud.temenos portal which will contain the current database of the sandbox.
+By clicking the "Export database" button a zip file will be generated in the tcdSFTP.temenos.cloud portal which will contain the current database of the sandbox.
 Note: This database can be used as a backup that can be deployed later on into the sandbox as a duplicate for testing/development or for local development before deploying to the cloud.

 ### <span style="color:orange;font-weight:1000;">**Endpoints**:</span>  ###